science calculator

 How to use this calculator

-1. Enter numbers separated by commas, spaces, or newlines.
+1. Enter numbers separated by commas, spaces, or newlines—for example, a list of test scores, wait times, or transaction sizes.

-4. Optionally remove outliers and rerun to see how mean vs median changes.
+5. Optionally remove obvious outliers, paste the adjusted list back into the calculator, and rerun to see how the mean and median respond.

 Inputs explained